-When major repairs disrupt the comfort of a rental home, tenants often find themselves navigating a maze of legalities and uncertainties.
-A critical first step is understanding what are my rights as a tenant during these times.
-This knowledge empowers tenants to maintain peace of mind and ensure fair treatment.
+When major repairs disrupt daily life in a rental home, tenants often face legal questions and unclear responsibilities.
+A critical first step is knowing your rights as a tenant during repairs.
+This knowledge helps tenants secure fair treatment during repairs.
 Whether it’s a leaky roof, faulty plumbing, or extensive renovations, tenants have specific protections under the law that landlords must respect.

 The Importance of Habitability